nedbat/explainer/devops-explainer.rst

   `What even is a container? <http://jvns.ca/blog/2016/10/10/what-even-is-a-container/>`_

 virtualization
-  Creating a number of virtual machines on one physical machine.
+  Creating a number of virtual computers on one physical computer.

 Technologies